Sairam-Kesanapalli/iGNITION/README.md

 Commit history may show only Sairam in some phases.
 This was intentional to reduce merge conflicts during rapid integration.
 Team contributions are shared across implementation, hardware, and integration work.

+Some folders may be intentionally left empty to preserve expected project structure and avoid environment/setup issues across different systems.

 ## Quick Setup

 ### 1) Python side